pluralsight/guides/in-review/python/comparing-unrelated-types/article.md

-So when you upgrade your awesome application to [Python 3](http://www.python.org/getit/releases/3.0/) comparing completely different types will the interpreter to complain loudly, and it should.
-Then, you will be free to forget everything you learned in this post. :)
+So when you upgrade your awesome application to [Python 3](http://www.python.org/getit/releases/3.0/) comparing completely different types will cause the interpreter to complain loudly, and it should.
+Then, you are free to forget everything you learned in this post. :)

 ##Suggested Reading